ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Methodology

-This strategy effectively converts the features of the edited region into their updated counterparts and suppresses artifacts caused by misaligned positional encodings.
+This strategy effectively aligns the positional encoding of displaced reference features with their target locations and suppresses artifacts caused by the original misaligned encodings.

-\subsubsection{Overlap-Aware Attention Mask}
+\subsubsection{Overlap-aware Attention Mask}

-In drag editing, the source region is relocated to its new destination region.
-However, the reference features at this new position still retain their original positional encodings.
-These features can interfere with the dragged region, as they share the same positional encoding.
-To eliminate this influence, we adopt a straightforward solution: we apply a mask to exclude these features from the attention computation, following previous work~\cite{IRDiffusion}.
+In drag editing, the source region is relocated to a new destination.
+However, the reference features at this new position retain their original positional encodings.
+This can cause interference, as shown in the top-right corner of Fig.~\ref{fig:framework}: after applying RoPE, a subject token is encoded with a new position index (e.g., 5), which conflicts with the token originally encoded at that same position (marked in black).
+To eliminate this interference, we adopt a straightforward solution following prior work~\cite{dreamstory, IRDiffusion, ConsiStory}: we apply a mask to exclude these conflicting features during attention computation.
 We denote this masking term as $M_{\text{ A}}$, which is given by

 Here, $\mathbf{0}_{\text{ TXT}}$ and $\mathbf{0}_{\text{ TGT}}$ are zero-valued masks indicating that text tokens and target-image tokens are left unmasked, i.e., they are fully preserved in the attention computation.
 Therefore, the final target output features are computed as